centre-for-humanities-computing/DaCy/docs/usingdacy.rst

    The name of the indicated language (:code:`da`), framework (:code:`dacy`), model size (e.g.
    :code:`small`), model type (:code:`tft`),and model version (:code:`0.0.0`)

-From here we can now download a model simply using:
+From here we can now download a model using:

 .. code-block:: python

    nlp = dacy.load("da_dacy_medium_tft-0.0.0")
+   # or equivalently
+   nlp = dacy.load("medium")

 Which will download the model to the :code:`.dacy` directory in your home directory.
-If the model is already downloaded this will simply load the model.
+If the model is already downloaded the model will be loaded.
 To download the model to a specific directory:

 .. code-block:: python